centreon/centreon-documentation/en/releases/centreon-commercial-extensions.md

 - Missing hostname in metric labels of service graph
 - Graph created from a service in host element was not refreshed correctly
 - Opening map from map listing or widget could could take too much time
+- Hostgroup element tooltip did not display resources in critical status in the error list for this hostgroup

 ### 20.04.5